FBI, CIA & NSA Issue Warning Against Huawei Products

 Prompted during the hearing, all six intelligence chiefs agreed they wouldn’t recommend American citizens use products (or services) from the Chinese company.

-As reported by CNBC, FBI Director, Chris Wray, affirms the government is “deeply” concerned about Huawei – and similar Chinese branded – products’ use in America:
+Speaking to CNBC, FBI Director, Chris Wray, affirms the government is “deeply” concerned about Huawei – and similar Chinese branded – products’ use in America:

 “We’re deeply concerned about the risks of allowing any company or entity that is beholden to foreign governments that don’t share our values to gain positions of power inside our telecommunications networks,”